Cart 0

 Laura Costello, Thinkhouse, Head of Sustainability

 Laura has over 10 years experience in the communications industry.
 Her speciality is in leading transformative communications campaigns that connect, convince and create change.
 She works for a sustainable world by accelerating cultural and business transformation toward a joyful, just and liveable future.
-She works with the likes of the Irish Environmental Network, Musgrave, Fair Seas, IMMA, RTÉ, Tony’s Chocolonely, Heineken, Creative Ireland, Ben & Jerry’s, innocent drinks and Irish Distillers Pernod Ricard.
+She works with the likes of the Irish Environmental Network, Musgrave, Fair Seas, IMMA, RTÉ, Tony’s Chocolonely, Heineken, Creative Ireland, Ben & Jerry’s, Innocent drinks and Irish Distillers Pernod Ricard.
 She helped THINKHOUSE achieve B Corp certification in 2023.
 Laura is also growing a community of creative professionals working to reshape the advertising and marketing industry to tackle climate change.
 In 2022 she was named by Forbes as one of 43 People Changing Advertising For The Climate.
 She is currently leading the Creative Ireland funded project Good Life 2030 Ireland.

 Catherine Farrell, Trinity College Dublin, Senior Research Fellow